ofiwg/libfabric/man/fi_mr.3.md

   specified if persistent completion semantics or persistent data transfers are required when accessing the registered region.

+*FI_HMEM_DEVICE_ONLY*
+: This flag indicates that the memory is only accessible by a device.
+Which device is specified by the fi_mr_attr fields iface and device.
+This refers to memory regions that were allocated using a device API AllocDevice call (as opposed to using the host allocation or unified/shared memory allocation).

 # MEMORY DOMAINS

 Memory domains identify the physical separation of memory which